-The “difficult” conversations with kids used to involve things like the birds and bees, or drugs and alcohol.
-Now, that difficult conversation might likely involve cybersecurity, and keeping kids safe on the Web by respecting it, no matter how much they whine about wanting to access that video streaming site to see that movie that their friend Johnny’s parents let him watch.
-They need to know that they may put highly-sensitive data, the device itself, and even themselves in danger if they seek to supersede the specific cybersecurity measures you’ve put in place for good reason.
+The “difficult” conversations with kids used to involve things like the birds and bees or drugs and alcohol.
+Now, that difficult conversation might likely involve cybersecurity and keeping kids safe on the Web by respecting it, no matter how much they whine about wanting to access that video streaming site to see that movie that their friend Johnny’s parents let him watch.
+They need to know that they may put highly sensitive data, the device itself, and even themselves in danger if they seek to supersede the specific cybersecurity measures you’ve put in place for good reason.
 Being firm and removing device and Web privileges when this is not respected is absolutely essential in keeping all parties safe and kids learning proper boundaries.

 What Cyber Experts Tell Their Kids

-Cyber experts routinely tell their own kids things like:
+Experts from cybersecurity companies routinely tell their own kids things like:

 - Social media posts can never truly be deleted.